AlexDuvalinho/GraphSVX/README.md

 ```

 ### To explain a model using GraphSVX
-To explain the predictions of a model on a node or graph classification task, run the following command
+To explain the predictions of a model on a node or graph classification task, run [script_explain.py](/script_explain.py):
 ```
 python3 script_explain.py --dataset='DATASET_NAME' --model='MODEL_NAME' --info=True
 ```